The federal government does not directly provide grants to individuals or homeowners, and Florida departments or agencies do not either.

 Military Veterans

-The US Department of Veterans Affairs (VA) offers several home improvement grants to help personnel residing in Florida with service-connected disabilities.
-The funding helps make needed changes to their living environment, such as ramps, walkways, handrails, grab bars, sliding doors, and other modifications.
+The US Department of Veterans Affairs (VA) offers several home improvement grants to Florida personnel with service-connected disabilities.
+The funding helps them make needed changes to their living environment, such as ramps, walkways, handrails, grab bars, sliding doors, and other modifications.

 Apply for service disability grants through the VA to determine eligibility.